Monday, January 9, 2012

 Finally, camp management must promote health awareness, mitigate health threats, and incorporate appropriate education and training in skills that will allow refugees to leave the camp with an ability to compete in the local economy.
 However none of these activities should be conducted within a vacuum.
 It is essential that strategic partnerships be established in the private, nonprofit, and government sectors in order to effectively bridge the logistical gap that currently exists with respect to refugee camp construction and long-term management.

-To further research the issues, we traveled to Haiti in January and again in May of 2011 to evaluate the camps that have been in place since the devastating January 2010 earthquake.
+We accompanied the Atlanta Professional chapter of Engineers Without Borders USA to Haiti in January and again in May of 2011 to evaluate the camps that have been in place since the devastating January 2010 earthquake.
+By utilizing their years of experience in the region, we were able to further evaluate the issues.

 Greg Hodgin, Executive Director of PS